styopdev/webpack-interview-questions/README.md

 * What is webpack?

-  A: webpack is a module bundler for javaScript applications.
+  A: webpack is a module bundler for javascript applications.
 Webpack recursively builds every module in your application, then packages all of those modules into a small number of bundles.

 * What is module in this context?